 Sunday Morning DHARMA TALK & MEDITATION with Lama Tsering

-Sunday, November 2, 10-12n ~ You’re invited to receive Buddhist teachings (dharma), practice meditation, and experience the relevance and benefits of Buddhist philosophy and meditation in daily life.
+Sunday, March 1, 10-12n ~ You’re invited to receive Buddhist teachings (dharma), practice meditation, and experience the relevance and benefits of Buddhist philosophy and meditation in daily life.
 People of all ages, backgrounds, and beliefs are welcome to this freely offered biweekly event ~ donations gratefully accepted

 BUDDHIST PSYCHOLOGY LECTURE SERIES: Conversations At The Edge